danmurf/CI-MY_Output/README.md

     $this->output->get_path_cache_expiration($uri);

-This will return the unix timestamp of the expiration or `FALSE` if the cache file does not exist.
+This will return the unix timestamp (as an `int`) of the expiration or `FALSE` if the cache file does not exist.